 Further south, the Dampier Strait conveys massive quantities of seawater, forcing currents to flow parallel to the equator where most currents flow north and south.
 Dampier’s tidal surges carry planktonic feasts that attract hundreds of Manta rays at this time of year near Arborek Island.
 Spend time diving or snorkelling over the shallow sandy bottom and wait for the giant mantas to pass, swooping past with curious eyes in an elegant underwater ballet.
 After lunch onboard, head to shore to Arborek village.
 Communities in Raja Ampat primarily make their living from sustainable fishing and pearling, with around 18 villages in the region, all of which are very small.
 Arborek has a population of under 200, with very hospitable people creating handicrafts

 The yacht will set sail early the following morning towards Sorong.
-After a farewell breakfast and one last sunrise, you will be swept to the harbor by your yacht’s crew and onwards to your home destination.
+After a farewell breakfast and one last sunrise, you will be swept to the harbour by your yacht’s crew and onwards to your home destination.